Sammy at Welcome Center

 · For first-time college students, who do not qualify for CCPG

-· Limited for two years
+· Limited to two years

 · Must be enrolled in 12+ units, including in the summer (exception if you are a part of Accessibility Support Center (ASC))